MohamedNasser-ASU/LV_Solo_Mission/README.md

 https://github.com/user-attachments/assets/a5b607df-14f3-4ca9-a293-1a460f671be8

 **HAL Functions Used:**
-- `HAL_ADC_ConfigChannel()` — UM1850, ADC Firmware Driver API section 7.2.5, page 68, used to select and configure each ADC channel before conversion.
+- `HAL_ADC_ConfigChannel()` — UM1850, Peripheral Control functions section 7.2.5, page 67, used to select and configure each ADC channel before conversion.
 - `HAL_ADC_Start()` — UM1850, HAL generic APIs section, page 20, used to start ADC1.
 - `HAL_ADC_Stop()` — UM1850, HAL generic APIs section, page 21, used to stop ADC1.
 - `HAL_ADC_PollForConversion()` — UM1850, HAL generic APIs section, page 21, used to wait for the ADC conversion to finish.
-- `HAL_ADC_GetValue()` — UM1850, ADC Firmware Driver API section 7.2.4, page 66, used to retrieve the ADC regular conversion result.
+- `HAL_ADC_GetValue()` — UM1850, ADC Firmware Driver API section 7.2.4, page 60, used to retrieve the ADC regular conversion result.
-- `HAL_UART_Transmit()` — UM1850, UART Firmware Driver API section 38.2.4, page 556, used to transmit the formatted telemetry values through USART1.
+- `HAL_UART_Transmit()` — UM1850, UART Firmware Driver API section 38.2.7, page 556, used to transmit the formatted telemetry values through USART1.
-- `HAL_Delay()` — UM1850, HAL Control Functions section, page 50, used to delay 500 ms between telemetry updates.

 ---